What No One Tells You About Manifestation and Divine Timing

 I’ve done it all.
 The vision boards.
 The crystals.
 The affirmations.
 The rituals.
 Those bitter drinks that my naturopath recommended.
 The prayers.
 I aligned, I trusted.
 And yet... nothing.

 That’s when I began to question the version of manifestation so many of us are sold—the idea that we can create anything we desire if we just try hard enough, align well enough, believe deeply enough.
-But if that were true, wouldn't all of us be mothers by now?
+But if that were true, wouldn't all of us be mothers by now or have anything we want without effort?

 Unexplained infertility isn’t a failure of mindset.
 It’s not because we didn’t journal enough or missed a full moon ritual.
 It’s not something we can fix with good vibes and manifestation mantras.
 We can’t fix it with positive thinking or less stress.